Viori Shampoo Bar Review: Hair Products that Support a Tribe in China? [We visited them!]

 No time?
 Here’s a quick summary:

-For volume, shine, and how (impressively) long the bars last, I give Viori shampoo and conditioner bars three thumbs up!
 The scents also last on my hair longer than any other bars.
 Their Citrus Yao bar (my favorite, after a month of testing) lets me sneak in an extra day between shampoos.

 [Details below on the Viori formulas.]

-And while, at $18 each, Viori shampoo bars seem a bit expensive, I found several ways to trim that price down – either by buying bundles or subscribing.
-When you add my Viori discount code, the price goes down to about $11 or $12 per bar.
-(Yes, that’s after their pricing updates.)
+And while, at $18 each, Viori shampoo bars seem a bit expensive, you can trim that price down by subscribing and using my Viori discount code.
+When you do both, the price goes down to $10.80 per bar.
+That’s actually less expensive than any other salon-quality shampoo bars I’ve found.

 Those are the highlights!
 Read on for my detailed review of Viori’s rice shampoo and conditioner bars, and the company behind them.